 This paper has attempted to quantify the relationship between market size and innovation in the pharmaceutical industry.
-We have estimated the elasticity of innovation (as measured by the number of new chemical entities appearing on the market for a given disease class) to the potential market size represented by the willingness of sufferers of diseases in that class (and others acting on their behalf such as insurers and governments) to spend on their treatment.
-We have found positive significant elasticities with a point estimate under our preferred specification of 25.2%.
+We have estimated the elasticity of innovation (as measured by the number of new chemical entities appearing on the market for a given disease class) to the expected market size, which is predictable by the potential demand as represented by the willingness of sufferers from diseases in a class (and others acting on their behalf such as insurers or governments) to spend on their treatment.
+We have found significant positive elasticities with a point estimate under our preferred specification of 25.2%.
 This suggests that at the mean market size an additional \$1.8 billion is required in additional revenue to induce the invention of one additional new chemical entity, which appears a reasonable order of magnitude since estimates of the true economic cost of developing a new chemical entity are around \$800 million to \$1 billion, and marketing and related costs represent some 50% of revenue.
-An elasticity substantially below one-half is also plausible in the light of other evidence that innovation in pharmaceuticals is becoming more difficult and expensive over time, and is compatible both with the hypothesis that the costs of regulatory approval are rising and the hypothesis that the industry is running out of "low hanging fruit."
+An elasticity substantially below one is also plausible in the light of other evidence that innovation in pharmaceuticals is becoming more difficult and expensive over time, and is compatible both with the hypothesis that the costs of regulatory approval are rising and the hypothesis that the industry is running out of "low hanging fruit."